q3769/conseq4j/README.md

 ### TL;DR:

-It is sensible for the API client to ensure task submission sequence via some form of synchronization, such as a managed single caller thread or a [fair lock](https://docs.oracle.com/javase/8/docs/api/java/util/concurrent/locks/ReentrantLock.html#ReentrantLock-boolean-) , and let the conseq4j API do its job of providing reasonable sequencing and concurrency while executing the submitted tasks.
+It is sensible for the API client to establish the task submission sequence via some form of synchronization, such as a managed single caller thread or a [fair lock](https://docs.oracle.com/javase/8/docs/api/java/util/concurrent/locks/ReentrantLock.html#ReentrantLock-boolean-) , and let the conseq4j API do its job of providing reasonable execution sequencing and concurrency.

 ### The long version on usage: